Is It Good for You to Eat White Bread Every Day?

 - Added Sugar: Often contains added sugars, depending on the brand

 While white bread is usually fortified with some nutrients like iron and B vitamins, it lacks the natural fiber and other micronutrients found in whole-grain options.
+The fortification process does help to some extent, but it can never fully replace the natural goodness lost during refining.

 Potential Health Impacts of Eating White Bread Every Day